tock/tock/doc/reference/trd104-syscalls.md

 The Tock kernel MUST check that the passed buffer is contained within the calling process's writeable address space.
 Every byte of the passed buffer must be readable and writeable by the process.
-Zero-length buffers may therefore have abitrary addresses.
+Zero-length buffers may therefore have arbitrary addresses.
 If the passed buffer is not complete within the calling process's writeable address space, the kernel MUST return a failure result with an error code of `INVALID`.

-Because a process relinquishes access to a buffer when it makes a Read-Write Allow call with it, the buffer passed on the subsequent Read-Write Allow call cannot overlap with the first passed buffer.
+When a process passes a buffer to
+Read-Write Allow call with, buffers passed on subsequent Read-Write Allow calls cannot overlap with the first passed buffer.
-This is because the application does not have access to that memory.
 If an application needs to extend a buffer, it must first call Read-Write Allow to reclaim the buffer, then call Read-Write Allow again to re-allow it with a different size.
 If userspace passes an overlapping buffer, the kernel MUST return a failure result with an error code of `INVALID`.

 4.5 Read-Only Allow (Class ID: 4)
 ---------------------------------

 The Read-Only Allow class is very similar to the Read-Write Allow class.
-It differs in tow ways: the buffer it passes to the kernel is read-only, and the process retains read access to the buffer.
-The kernel cannot write to the buffer.
+It differs in one way: the buffer it passes to the kernel is read-only, the kernel cannot write to the buffer.
 The semantics and calling conventions of Read-Only Allow are otherwise identical to Read-Write Allow.

 The Read-Only Allow class exists so that userspace can pass references